 The Manor has a well-earned reputation for pastoral care along with its academic and extra-curricular success.
 I know quite a few mums whose kids go here, and they’re absolutely ecstatic about it.
 My feeling on walking around was that it was a very warm, welcoming, nurturing school.
 It doesn’t have that sense of old-fashioned freedom that some prep schools offer – the kids aren’t left to roam in woods or whack each others’ eyes out with conkers for example.
-Instead, there are specific areas for specific age groups, and permission is needed to run off into the grounds, which may not appeal to the romantic in you but does speak to the pragmatic mother in me!
+Instead, there are specific areas for specific age groups, and permission is needed to run off into the grounds, which may not appeal to the romantic in you but may speak to the pragmatic parent in you.

-THE MUDDY VERDICT:
+THE MUDDY VERDICT

 Not for: Those who like pomp and grandeur, or for anyone looking for a country idyll – the school, like the well-respected St Helen’s & St Katherine’s next door (into which The Manor feeds), is a little way off a main road.

 Dare to disagree?!
-Have a look for yourself at the next Open Morning on Saturday 23 September 2017, 10am-12.30pm.
+Be my guest!
+Have a look for yourself at the Open Morning on Sat 6 Oct 2018, 10am-12.30pm.

 The Manor Preparatory School, Faringdon Road, Abingdon.
 OX13 6LN.
-Tel: o1235 858458. manorprep.org
+Tel: 01235 858458. manorprep.org